Negative split: Steve Prefontaine

 One of the most noted runners in the United States, Steve Prefontaine used negative splits to train and compete in high school.
 In one example, Prefontaine's goal was to run a 9:44 two-mile, requiring a 73-second pace per lap.
 Instead of running a flat pace, Prefontaine's coach, Walt McClure, had him run the first six laps at 75 seconds per lap.
 This put the runner 12 seconds over the pace, at 7:30, at the end of the sixth lap, leaving the last two laps to make up time by negative splitting a 70-second seventh lap and then a 65-second final lap.

 Wilson Kipsang

-Kipsang has the third fastest marathon time, at 2 hours 3 minutes and 23 seconds, at the 2013 Berlin Marathon.
+Kipsang has the fourth fastest marathon time, at 2 hours 3 minutes and 23 seconds, at the 2013 Berlin Marathon.
 Kipsang ran a year earlier, at the 2012 Honolulu Marathon, finishing with a time of 2 hours 12 minutes and 31 seconds.
 He won this marathon by negative splitting.
 Kipsang came through the half waypoint in 1 hour 7 minutes and 7 seconds.
 He finished the second half of the marathon in 1 hour 5 minutes and 24 seconds.